For support and questions about SparkChess or chess in general, please see the links on the right and the Q&A section below.

 SparkChess does not contain any form of malware, spyware, adware or anything harmful.
 It doesn’t interact with the system beyond loading & saving games and accessing the internet in multiplayer; the installer doesn’t do anything else besides copying files.
-Still, overzealous antiviruses may very rarely flag SparkChess and move it to quarantine.
+Still, some overzealous antiviruses may very rarely flag SparkChess and move it to quarantine.
 (Sometimes, antiviruses manage to actually label themselves as viruses.)

 If Norton Antivirus quarantined your download, please follow these instructions to restore it.

 On Macs, SparkChess doesn’t need to be installed.
 When the download completes, Mac OS automatically decompresses the SparkChess zip file so all you need to do is to drag it from the Downloads folder to the desktop.
 Click here for a video.

 Point-releases are free, i.e. if you buy version 9.0, you’ll get versions 9.1 through 9.9 for free, but not 10.0.
 Point-releases contain mostly bug fixes and improvements of existing functionality.

 No. There are no monthly fees or subscriptions.
 Multiplayer access is free for the current version.
 If there’s a newer release than your version, multiplayer may or may not work, depending on the additional functionality we’ve added.
 We do our best to maintain backwards compatibility but we cannot guarantee it.